vassilikikrg/Python-assignment-semister-1/README.md

 # Python assignment/semister 1
-Mini python project for my university python class (Introduction to Computers).
+A mini Python project for my university Python class (Introduction to Computers).

-The aim of these 4 little projects was to learn how to use lists, dictionaries, files,etc. as well as how to access and edit their data,basically through looping.
+The aim of these 4 little projects was to learn how to use lists, dictionaries, files,etc. as well as how to access and edit their data mainly through looping.

 ## Details
 #### Excercise 9: